 Because the chips generate a new number for every transaction, they make counterfeiting almost impossible.
 The card is inserted into instead of swiped through a credit card reader, and a signature completes the purchase.

 The transition to EMV chip cards is good news if you have the technology to process them, but dire news if you’re still dragging your heels.
 Two years ago, retailers didn’t have to cover the counterfeit security breach tab, but now you do.
 The only insurance against liability is to offer your clients EMV technology.

-The biggest complaint thus far about EMV chip technology is that it processes cards at snail’s pace.
-When the transition was still happening, transactions were painfully certainly slow, as was buyer adoption.
+The biggest complaint thus far about EMV chip technology is that it processes cards at a snail’s pace.
+When the transition was still happening, transactions were certainly painfully slow, as was buyer adoption.
 Now that 2017 has arrived, chip credit cards are faster than magnetic strips were.

 How Does EMV Add Security?

 The EMV transaction flow has 10 steps.